gsson/dependency-grapher/README.md

 dependency-grapher
 ==================

-Quick hack to add maven dependency trees and the actual class file references to a graph database.
+Quick hack to add maven dependency trees and the intra-class dependencies to a graph database.

-Currently supports maven dependency resolution and OrientDB.
+It resolves all (runtime) maven dependencies, downloads the artifacts.
+All jar-files get inspected and any class files inside are read to find references to other classes.
+It then stores the dependency hierarchy, artifact contents and intra-class dependencies into an OrientDB graph.

 The graph created follows this structure: